-Your ecommerce report might resemble the general marketing report that we mentioned above, with a few more details particular to ecommerce businesses.
-As such, the report should start with an overview of your performance, with KPIs such as sessions, transactions, revenue, and conversion rate.
+Your eCommerce report might resemble the general marketing report that we mentioned above, with a few more details particular to eCommerce businesses.
+As such, the report should start with an overview of your performance, with KPIs such as number of leads, new customers, sessions, transactions, revenue, and conversion rate.

-Since the performance of your website has a direct effect on your ecommerce numbers, it’s important to include KPIs such as percentage of new sessions, bounce rate, and pages per session as well.
-Obviously, you’ll have a report section dedicated to only your ecommerce results: number of transactions, product sales, average order value… this is where you really get into the hard numbers.
+Since the marketing performance of your website has a direct effect on your eCommerce numbers, it’s important to include KPIs such as percentage of new sessions, bounce rate, and pages per session as well.
+Obviously, you’ll have a report section dedicated to only your eCommerce results: number of transactions, product sales, average order value… this is where you really get into the hard numbers.

 Email marketing remains to this day one of the most effective parts of digital marketing; you’re quite literally landing your campaign directly in your audiences’ hands, and in front of their eyes.
 It’s hard to beat that type of targeting.